andfaulkner/env-var-helpers/README.md

 isAvoidWeb, avoidWeb
 --------------------
 Env var: AVOID_WEB
+Default: false

-Is true if AVOID_WEB is true
+Is true if AVOID_WEB=true.

 Purpose: environment variable requesting total avoidance of internet usage in a build.
 *   e.g. no CDNs (usage of local bundles instead)